A Gripping FIRST DEEP BREATH at Geffen — Review

 Alan Koolik

-Alan is currently a student at UCLA School of Law.
-Prior to this, he was an analyst for Jujamcyn Theaters and an off-Broadway producer.
-While an undergraduate at Columbia University, he was on staff for the student newspaper, the Spectator.
+Alan is a graduate of UCLA School of Law and Columbia University.
+He was previously an analyst for Jujamcyn Theaters and an off-Broadway producer.

 Tags: